SEO Strategy14 min read

 Why AI Citations Are Different (And More Valuable)

 When your content is cited by an AI system, you're not just getting a backlink or a search ranking.
 You're being integrated into the answer itself.
-Here's why this matters:
+Here's why this matters.
+Use our Citation Checker to test your content's citation potential and our citation analytics guide to track performance.

 1. Direct Attribution Without Competition